Bakers were essential in the Middle Ages.

 In Medieval Europe, bakers were often part of the guild system; master bakers instructed apprentices and were assisted by journeymen.
 A fraternity of bakers existed in London as early as 1155, and the Worshipful Company of Bakers was formed by charters dated 1486, 1569, and 1685.

-Preservatives were not available to keep bread fresh for long periods of time, so during periods of famine it was common for the monarchy to force bakers to make bread available at below-market prices (or simply confiscated them) in order to prevent their populace from starving.
-Guilds were established in order to prevent bakers from finding themselves without bread for them and their families.
+Preservatives were not available to keep bread fresh for long periods of time, so during famine periods, it was common for the monarchy to force bakers to make bread available at below-market prices (or simply confiscated them) to prevent their populace from starving.
+Guilds were established to prevent bakers from finding themselves without bread for them and their families.

 Types of Bread